AndresCRamos/prisoners-dilemma/README.md

 - Always Defect: Always defects, no matter what
 - Davis: Cooperates the first 10 moves, then plays as Friedman
 - Friedman: Cooperates until the opponent defects once, then always defects
+- Grofman: Cooperates if the strategy and the opponent made the same move in the last turn, and if not, has a 28% of cooperating
 - Joss: Similar to Tit 4 Tat, but it has a 90% chance of betrayal when the opponent cooperated on the last move
 - Random: Cooperates or defects randomly
 - Tit 4 Tat: Imitates the movement the other strategy did in the last move